AviTrader sponsorship ad

 Responses have made it very clear that ensuring safety and operational efficiency are critical when considering using USM.
 Consequently, it is vital that a comprehensive assessment of the materials’ integrity, previous usage history, adherence to industry standards, and compliance with regulatory requirements is carried out to ensure their suitability.

-David Miret Mora, Technical Director, Group refers us to: “The current Parts 21J and Parts 21G regulations, for example, [which] establish the certification procedures and requirements for the design, production, and airworthiness of aviation products.
+David Miret Mora, Technical Director, AJW Group refers us to: “The current Parts 21J and Parts 21G regulations, for example, [which] establish the certification procedures and requirements for the design, production, and airworthiness of aviation products.
 The main purpose of these regulations is to ensure products meet stringent safety and quality standards before they are put into service.”
 He adds that: “This is vitally important in maintaining the integrity of the aviation industry and safeguarding the well-being of all stakeholders.
 When using USM material, the same principle is applied, therefore the USM quality and airworthiness should be equal or higher.”

 “The main purpose of these regulations is to ensure products meet stringent safety and quality standards.”
 David Miret Mora, Technical Director, AJW Group